 - I. All students seeking the Master of Arts in Counseling, Master of Arts in Teaching, Master of Educational Administration, Master of Educational Technology, or Master of Science in Education degree must take GRED 543 Methods of Inquiry I in which they will be required to complete an action research project.
-(GRED 543 is prerequisite for admission to the Doctor of Education program.)

 - II.
 Required end-of-program assessment project:

 - A. Portfolio

 - Students pursuing initial certification as a

 School Counselor in conjunction with the

 Master of Arts degree in School

 Counseling with a Concentration in

 Clinical Mental Health Counseling must

 complete a professional portfolio which

 includes an action research component

 (see degree plan worksheet).
 The

 portfolio must be completed and scored

 before the degree is conferred.

 - Counselor Education certification initial certification students MUST take GRED 500CE Continuing Portfolio Development: Mac as a co-requisite to COUN 5123 - Foundations of School Counseling.
 This course is offered only online.